Smartphone Security Guide: The Easiest Way to Keep Your Phone & Data Safe

 Cyber attackers can use phishing techniques to withdraw money from you, steal your identity (here’s a true story you should read), open credit card accounts in your name and much more.
 Not even the strongest antivirus will protect you from phishing and malware.

-A recent mobile threat is Mazar BOT – a virus that our team detected back in February.
-It’s spread via links sent in text messages and can give an intruder administrator rights on the victim’s phone.
-This allows the attackers to read, send and receive SMS, call people, and even erase the phone.
+The first truly massive mobile threat was Mazar BOT – a virus that our team detected in the early stages.
+It was spread via links sent in text messages and could give an intruder administrator rights on the victim’s phone.
+This allowed the attackers to read, send and receive SMS, call people, and even erase the phone.

 That’s why it’s important that you don’t click on links that you never requested and don’t know where they lead (especially short, hidden links).
 If somehow you end up clicking on them and they require you to sign-in, don’t give away your credentials.